seyfeb/recipe-import-mapping-pipeline/README.md

 Each parser has a unique parsing method that will create the actual object in question.
 In order to build sub-objects (like `Instructions` for a `Recipe`), delegation to the corresponding sub-parser takes place:

-The upper level parser takes the corresponding `AbstractJSONObject` and calls the `triggerHandling` method with the corresponding factory object.
+The upper level parser takes the corresponding `AbstractJSONObject` and calls the `parseWith` method with the corresponding factory object.
 Depending on the type ob the `AbstractJSONObject`, one of the `handle*` methods of said factory object is called.
-For example, if the instruction entry of the recipe `JSONObject` was an array (aka `JSONArray`), the array's `triggerHandling` will be called which in term calls the `InstructionsParser`'s `handleArray` method.
+For example, if the instruction entry of the recipe `JSONObject` was an array (aka `JSONArray`), the array's `parseWith(InstructionsParser)` method will be called which in term calls the `InstructionsParser`'s `handleArray` method.
 To make this a bit more clear:

 ```mermaid